Ben Stephens (footballer): Macclesfield Town

 In May 2018 he spent time with the V9 Academy, before turning professional in June 2018 after signing for Macclesfield Town.

 Ben made his EFL League Two debut for Macclesfield Town on 12 October 2018, in an away fixture against Tranmere Rovers, coming on as 86th minute substitute for Tyrone Marsh.
 Tranmere won the game 1–0.
 Stephens scored his first goal in the EFL League Two on 3 November 2018, in a 4–1 defeat at home to Bury.

 Stephens was released by Macclesfield at the end of the 2019–20 season.
 He re-signed for the club on 15 September 2020.
 A day later he was released by the club following their winding up at the High Court.

 Kettering Town

 He returned to Kettering Town in October 2020.

 Stratford Town

 Stephens made his return to Stratford Town on 23 July 2021.

 Barwell

 Stephens signed for Southern League Premier Central rivals Barwell in August 2021.
 He made his debut for Barwell on 14 August 2021, in an away fixture against Lowestoft Town, scoring 2 goals in a 3–0 victory.

 Stephens finished the season making 33 appearances in the Southern League Premier Central, and scoring 24 goals, which actually made the player the top goalscorer in the league for the 2021–22 season.

 King's Lynn Town

 Following Stephens' impressive 2021–22 season, he made the step up to join National League North club King's Lynn Town in July 2022 following a successful trial.

+Harborough Town

+On 9 July 2024, Stephens signed for newly promoted Southern League Premier Central side Harborough Town.